openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 However you plan to award wealth, you can see that the general recommendation on the table is for a PC's wealth score to increase twice every three levels.

+#### Understanding Open Legend's Wealth System

 If you or your players have a background with other game systems, in which they may have regularly looted every corpse, scavenged every piece of equipment, and dutifully tracked every single gold piece, then Open Legend's wealth system might initially feel a bit awkward.
 If it does, consider some of the following tips:

-**NPCs still have stuff on them.** Just because you don't need to spend hours tracking every piece of loot that the players cut from a corpse doesn't mean that they don't have stuff on them.
-It just fades into the background so that you can focus on the story.
+**NPCs still have stuff on them.** Just because you don't need to spend hours tracking every piece of loot that the players cut from a corpse doesn't mean that those corpses don't have stuff on them.
+Their loot just fades into the background so that you can focus on the story.
 Think of any movie or novel.
 How often does the action focus on the characters picking at the defeated bodies of the antagonists?
 Rarely.
 And, if they do take something from a foe, it's usually to serve the plot.

 So, when a combat encounter ends, instead of listing off how many crossbow bolts each bandit has on them, just tell the party that they find a few valuables to add to their ever-growing stash, but that it's still not enough to increase their wealth score.
 If a player does legitimately need another clip of ammo or another dagger or a new cloak, then you can decide whether or not it makes sense for the NPCs to have them.

 **Wealth represents influence.** Since players aren't tracking individual gold pieces, dollars, or gems, situations like bribery might initially prove to be a bit sticky.
-But a good guideline is that a character can easily use money to influence someone else of a lower wealth score.
+But a good guideline is that a character can use money to influence someone in the same way they use their wealth score to purchase goods (as described in Chapter 4):

+- Characters can easily bribe NPCs with a **lower wealth score.**

-If the recipient of the bribe has the **same wealth score** as the character, then it would be considered a “major expense”, which means that it can be done, but the expense taxes resources such that new goods at that level or higher can't be acquired for two weeks.
-If the bribe recipient is **one wealth level higher** than the character's Wealth Score, the cost is so great that the character's Wealth Score is permanently reduced by 1.
+- If the recipient of the bribe has the **same wealth score** as the character, then it would be considered a “major expense”, which means that it can be done, but the expense taxes resources such that new goods at that level or higher can't be acquired for two weeks.

+- If the bribe recipient is **one wealth level higher** than the character's Wealth Score, the cost is so great that the character's wealth score is permanently reduced by 1.
 Bribing someone more than one Wealth level higher is impossible without other factors in play.

 So, a character with a wealth score of 2 will be inconvenienced in bribing a town guard, and a character probably needs a wealth score of 5 before they can easily bribe powerful political figures like the town mayor.
 Keep these same guidelines in mind when it comes to arbitrating similar situations, such as players trying to hire laborers, schmooze with bigwigs, or impress a crowd with their wealth.

 ## Monsters and NPCs
 No campaign or adventure is complete without monsters for the heroes to defeat or NPCs for them to overcome.
 When planning out a campaign or adventure, consider that the monsters and NPCs of your story typically fall into one of the following categories: